Becoming a Surrogate Mother through Gestational Surrogacy

 Because the gestational carrier doesn’t provide the egg, she is not genetically related to the baby.
 Learn more about the difference between traditional surrogacy and gestational surrogacy.
 Note that traditional surrogacy is mostly illegal across the world and instead, gestational surrogacy is the more popular surrogacy route.

-Women who are considered for participation in our Oklahoma Surrogacy Choices program as Surrogates:
+Women who are considered for participation in our Oklahoma Surrogacy Choices program must meet requirements to be a Surrogate Mother.
+Are you eligible to be a Surrogate?:

 - Must live in the U.S. and be a U.S. citizen with valid identification and birth certificate